theodorx7/cec-mqtt-bridge-home-assistant-app/cec_mqtt_bridge/DOCS.md

 > If you have more than one CEC adapter connected, you may need to set the port explicitly to avoid picking the wrong one.

 ## ⚠️ Volume correction
 Different AVR brands use different volume scales.
-It’s important to set the maximum volume value for your AVR in the settings; otherwise, volume control via `/cec/audio/volume/set` will not work correctly.
+Set the maximum value of your AVR’s native volume scale in the add-on settings.
+This allows the add-on to correctly convert it to the normalized 0–100% volume scale.

+MQTT topics `/cec/audio/volume` and `/cec/audio/volume/set` always use the normalized 0–100% range.

 ## MQTT Topics